mavlink/mavros/mavros/README.md

 Also v0.9+ exists in ARMv7 repo for Ubuntu armhf.
 Just use `apt-get` for installation:

-    sudo apt-get install ros-indigo-mavros ros-indigo-mavros-extras
+    sudo apt-get install ros-jade-mavros ros-jade-mavros-extras

 ### Source installation

-Use `wstool` utility for retriving sources and `catkin` tool for build.
+Use `wstool` utility for retriving sources and [`catkin` tool][catkin] for build.

 ```sh
 sudo apt-get install python-catkin-tools